metagunner/habheat/README.md

 ![yellow theme](docs/assets/heatmap-yellow-scheme.png)

 ### Customization
-The built-in color schemes are uses ANSI color codes to support all terminals.
-Depending on your terminal support you can also use unicode characters.
+The built-in color schemes use ANSI color codes to support most terminals.
+Depending on your terminal's capabilities, you can also use Unicode characters.

-#### Creating Custom Color Scheme
+#### Custom Color Scheme
 "Selected" property should be same with the name of the color scheme.
 ```yaml
 gui: